jaxonreeves/Senior-Thesis-Project-Code/README.md

 For further refinement, this project could be updated to:

 * account for ties between player hands
-   * in this iteration, ties coutn as losses for player1/category1
+   * in this iteration, ties count as losses for player1/category1
 * automate the computation of average win rate
+* support string parameters for comparison selection rather than integers

 ## References